CodecoolGlobal/react-workshop-template/README.md

 - [ ] A button with "Select" text is displayed next to each number in the dice history.
 - [ ] An `onSelect` prop is defined in the `DiceHistory` component.
-- [ ] The roll's ID must be sent to the `App`, if a user clicks on a button.
+- [ ] The roll's ID must be sent to the `App`, if a user clicks on the button.
+The `App` should log it to the console.

 ### 7. Modifying the roll's state

 #### Goal

-- Updating a state of array of objects.
+- Updating a state of an array of objects.

 #### Tasks

 When a roll is selected, it should be displayed as bold with the `<strong></strong>` element.

-- [ ] When an `onSelect` is happened in the `DiceHistory`, an app should update the particular roll in the `rolls` state.
+- [ ] When an `onSelect` is happened in the `DiceHistory`, an app should update the particular roll in the `rolls` state. (toggle the `isSelected` prop of the roll).
 - [ ] The `DiceHistory` component must display the selected elements as strong.
-- [ ] If the user clicks the select button next to a selected element, it should change back to normal element (in the `rolls` state and visually).
+- [ ] If the user clicks on the select button next to a selected element, it should change back to normal element (in the `rolls` state and also visually).

 #### Background material